Unikie/http-api-mock/README.md

 * Support for returning SOAP with attachment (binary).

 ## Usage
-With Http API Mock you can easily mock external (and internal if needed) interfaces.
+With HTTP API Mock you can easily mock external (and internal if needed) interfaces.
 It's a good tool to be used for integration tests and also during development.
-With Http API Mock you can easily mock SOAP interfaces and also JSON/XML REST interfaces.
+With HTTP API Mock you can easily mock SOAP interfaces and also JSON/XML REST interfaces.
 Basic usage can be read from https://sourceforge.net/p/soaprest-mocker/wiki/Home/.

 ### Configuration